purduehackers/evergreen/operations/team/all-hands.md

 # What is All Hands?

-All Hands is a check-in meeting for active projects.
-Every project owner has 2 minutes to share a short update on the status of their project: 1) What happened in the last week/how the project is going overall, and 2) What’s happening next week.
+All Hands is a weekly check-in meeting for active projects.
+Every project owner has 2 minutes to share a short update on the status of their project: 1) How their project is going, 2) What happened in the last week, 3) What’s happening next week.
 All Hands lasts 30 minutes.

 The goal of All Hands is 1) for every organizer to be on the same page about what’s happening across the org, and 2) to serve as a weekly check-in point for project owners.
 All Hands should feel (& genuinely be) useful for every organizer, and should not waste time.

 Attendance is strictly enforced: not showing up to All Hands without saying anything is a mortal sin, especially if you’re on the agenda.
-If an organizer absolutely cannot come, they need to say so ahead of time, with a non-vague reason why, and there are very few valid reasons to not come to All Hands.
+If an organizer absolutely cannot come, they need to say so ahead of time, with a clear reason why, and there are very few valid reasons to not come to All Hands.
 Scheduling something over All Hands is also a mortal sin.

 All Hands is not a discussion meeting.
 Some light discussion/questions are allowed, but in general discussions should be had after All Hands or asynchronously over Discord.
 Everything shared in All Hands should be evaluated by the question, “Is this relevant to every organizer?”
 Every time we feel like we’re getting into the weeds about a particular project, we note that more discussion is needed on that topic and move on.

 After the core All Hands meeting, we come back to the list of topics that need more discussion, and anyone who wants to participate in any those discussions sticks around.
 Most organizers tend to leave at this point, with 0-5 sticking around, depending on what’s on the post–All Hands agenda.

 It should be noted that this description of All Hands is more of an ideal.
-Some All Hands do follow this format exactly, but more often than not, All Hands runs 5-10 minutes overtime, often because we get into the weeds about Hack Night or Passports.
-However, when this happens, I consider it a failure.
+Some All Hands do follow this format exactly, but more often than not, All Hands runs 5-10 minutes overtime, often because we get into the weeds about one or two projects.
+The goal is to not do that, though.

 # Why All Hands?

-All Hands is the only point during the week where every organizer hears everything that’s going on in the org.
+All Hands is the only point during the week when every organizer hears everything that’s going on in the org.
 This is particularly important for Purdue Hackers because we have lots of ongoing projects—12, at the time of writing—which is a very large scope, larger than many other student orgs.
 If you’re not deeply plugged into Purdue Hackers at every moment, you will miss some of what’s going on.
 All Hands is the point at which everyone can get back on the same page.

 Project owners also need constant check-in, feedback, and goals.
 All Hands provides a built-in point for this to happen.
 It also serves as a built-in weekly deadline: if you’re working on something, and know you will share an update at All Hands, this deadline serves as motivation.